patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 ![standard data table](./img/standard-data-table.png)

-1. **[Toolbar](/design-guidelines/usage-and-behavior/toolbar)**: sits above the table and contains controls for manipulating table data.
+1. **[Toolbar](/design-guidelines/usage-and-behavior/toolbar)**: Sits above the table and contains controls for manipulating table data.
 Common actions include filtering, sorting, and pagination.
-2. **Select all**: when present, selects all items in a table.
+2. **Select all**: When present, selects all items in a table.
 If pagination is being used, this will only select items on the current page.
-3. **Column headers**: should align with the content they contain.
+3. **Column headers**: Should align with the content they contain.
 If the user is able to sort on a column, the first click on the header will sort the content of the table on the content in that column.
 Subsequent clicks will toggle the direction of the sort.
 Table data can only be sorted on one column at a time.
 See [Sorting by columns](#sorting-by-columns) for more information on the sort component.
-4. **Select checkbox**: selects this row
+4. **Select checkbox**: Selects this row
-5. **Global actions**: actions that apply to all selected items
+5. **Global actions**: Actions that apply to all selected items
-6. **Inline actions:** actions that apply only to the current row/item
+6. **Inline actions:** Actions that apply only to the current row/item
-7. **Pagination footer:** when present, provides navigation to additional pages
+7. **Pagination footer:** When present, provides navigation to additional pages

 #### When to use
 Use a standard data table when the information you want to display fits into a structured, tabular format (i.e. has distinct rows and columns).